chaitanya4vedi/ChaitanyaRocks/content/blog/2022/a-day-at-my-aunts-village.md

 At around 10 in the morning, my aunt served us hot Paratha with Aloo bhujia, mint chutney and mango pickle.
 It was a delight to my tongue.
 Moreover, having lunch below the open sky at such a place just made the joy even more enriching.

+I walked down the village with my cousins, I made some new friends who were really funny, we played cricket and we drank some sattu and we came home by the evening.

+It was a wonderful experience.
+Villages are great examples of a good bond between nature and humans.
+And a day at the village is the closest to an amazing day between mother nature for me.